chun-eric/sentinel-siem-chatgpt/README.md

 ```
 Configuration --> Analytics
 ```
-Do you remember the hundreds of templates inside your resource group?
+Do you remember the hundreds of templates inside our resource group?
 <br/>
 <br/>
-Most of them were for analytics rules that were automatically deployed and enabled for you.
+Most of them were for analytics rules that were automatically deployed and enabled for us.
-There are already roughly around a staggering detection rules already built and provided by Microsoft, this is great to get started with monitoring threats.
+There are already a staggering amount of detection rules already built-in and provided by Microsoft, so this is great to get started with monitoring threats.
 <br/>
 <br/>
 Lets have a look at some high severity just to see what rules have been broken?
 <br/>
 <br/>
 <a href="https://ibb.co/ZTJHTrJ"><img src="https://i.ibb.co/bd3HdV3/14.png" alt="26" border="0" /></a>